 While at Sculpture in the Park, a dear girlfriend asked if I’d join her for an expedition on Mt.
 Baker.
-I said yes — without even looking up where the mountain was or what I was getting myself into.
+I said yes.

 Livingston Peak with Tala